Korkman/macemu-appimage-builder/README.md

 If you don't have FUSE available, your can extract the contained files with the startup argument --appimage-extract.
 The contained executable script "AppRun" will run the application.

+## Notes
+* The integrated scripts will warn about and try to handle low mmap addressing policies which would prevent SheepShaver from starting.
+* The option "sdlrender" is currently set to "software" to maximize compatibility.
+You can change this by editing the .desktop files in `~/.local/share/applications` and appending `--sdlrender opengl`.
+Do not expect any difference in performance.

-## Guides on SheepShaver and Basilisk II
+## Guides on SheepShaver and Basilisk II in general
 See the excellent [E-Maculation Wiki](https://www.emaculation.com/doku.php/ubuntu) and [forum](https://www.emaculation.com/forum/)
 # Building your own